shannonbux/shannon-soper-portfolio/src/pages/hacktoberfest/index.md

 featuredImage: "hacktoberfest-landing-page.png"
 ---

-If you haven't participated in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) before, it's a celebration of open source projects every October.
-To participate, you sign up at [this website](https://hacktoberfest.digitalocean.com/), get a number of PR's merged to a participating open source project, and get a t-shirt.
+[Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a celebration of open source projects every October.
+To participate, you sign up at [this website](https://hacktoberfest.digitalocean.com/), get a number of PR’s merged to a participating open source project, and get a t-shirt.

 Gatsby was a participating open source project for Hacktoberfest in 2018, and I helped **double our number of new contributors that month.**

 ## The challenge

-To understand the user flow for a Hacktoberfest contributor, I looked at Hacktoberfest's list of projects to contribute to.
+To understand the user flow for a Hacktoberfest contributor, I looked at Hacktoberfest’s list of projects to contribute to.
 It took three hours to find a project that had a beginner-friendly issue that I could resolve (side note: I did find one and got a t-shirt!).

 My conclusion was that we could **differentiate ourselves** with our Hacktoberfest onboarding.
-If newcomers could spend less than 3 hours finding a Gatsby issue to resolve, we'd have a leg up.
+If newcomers could spend less than 3 hours finding a Gatsby issue to resolve, we’d have a leg up.

 ## Giving a welcoming first impression